hyperledger/aries-rfcs/features/0023-did-exchange/README.md

   "@type": "https://didcomm.org/didexchange/1.0/reuse",
   "@id": "12345678900987654321",
   "~thread": {
-    "pthid": "<The Parent Thread ID of the Out-of-Band invitation>" }
+    "pthid": "<The @id of the Out-of-Band invitation>" }
 }
 ```